RuurdBijlsma/GTAV-Firewall-Switcher/README.md

-# GTAV-Firewall-Switcher
+# Internet switcher
-Global keybind to turn off and on GTA's internet access
+Global keybind to turn off and on system internet access

-Press Ctrl+Alt+F12 to toggle firewall rules for GTA.
-This might be usable for the Bogdan glitch
+Press Ctrl+Alt+F12 to toggle on/off